-If you have been in close contact with an individual infected with monkeypox, monitor for signs and symptoms for 21 days from the day you may have been exposed.
-If you develop symptoms of monkeypox, you should contact a health care provider to get advice on testing and/or medical care and tell them if you think you have had contact with a person with monkeypox.
+If you have been in close contact with an individual infected with MPOX, abstain from any sexual contact and monitor for signs and symptoms for 21 days from the day you may have been exposed.
+If you develop symptoms of MPOX (fever, new rash or lesions, chills, headache, myalgia, swollen lymph nodes), you should contact a health care provider to get advice on testing and/or medical care and tell them if you think you have had contact with a person with MPOX.
 Self-isolate at home if possible and avoid close contact with others until you receive information from the Simcoe Muskoka District Health Unit.

-What is the treatment for Monkeypox?
+What is the treatment for MPOX?